-A little might be the understatement of the century.
-I could have my day totally planned out and by mid-morning have it going in a totally new direction.
-I have learned to be flexible, but know my limits.
-I know when to say “sure” and when pushing a meeting to next week is the best fit.
-It is not always easy, but if you modify as you go you can get right back on course.
+A “little” might be the understatement of the century.
+We could have our days totally planned out and by mid-morning they may be rocketing along in a totally new direction.
+We’ve learned to be flexible, but know our limits.
+We know when to say “sure” and when pushing a meeting to next week is the best fit.
+It is not always easy, but if you modify as you go, you can get right back on course.

 3. You think you are busy now.

-I always thought life and work were two separate things and you could leave one behind for the other.
-For years I strived to leave it that way, but quickly realized my friends, family and passions all bleed together.
-I started making some subtle changes and learned that Work/Life Balance is Crap!
-I am now more understanding knowing the two are inseparable and that is perfectly ok.
+We always thought that life and work were two separate things and that you could leave one behind for the other.
+For years we tried to do it that way, but quickly realized that our friends, family, and passions all bleed together.
+We started to make some subtle changes and learned that Work/Life Balance is Crap!
+Both of us now understand that the two are inseparable, and that is perfectly ok.

 5. Launches need more than 48 hours worth of planning.

-I have always been one to do things full force and in a hurry.
-One Friday afternoon I decided this weekend was the weekend to get my website and blog up and running.
-I worked all weekend and launched my first post on the first Monday in March (hard to believe the blogiversary is right around the corner).
-Since then I realized if I had put a little more power behind it I may have had a bigger start.
-Our most recent launch of took about a month of planning, with hints about the launch coming out the entire time.
-Much more successful this time around.
+We’ve always been the kind of people who do things full force and in a hurry.
+One Friday afternoon Abagail decided that the coming weekend was the weekend to get THIS website and blog up and running.
+She worked all weekend and launched her first post on the first Monday of March 2015.
+Since then she’s realized that if she had put a little more power behind it, she may have had a bigger start.
+Our most recent launch took about a month of planning, with hints about the launch coming out the entire time.
+It was much more successful this time around!